Story Time With Bomb Volume 4th Chamber...Bomb Knows Bo

-Fearing a similar fate, the Kansas City Royals cut him before spring training was set to begin.
+Fearing a similar fate, the Kansas City Royals cut him before spring training began.

-Bo had promised her at her bedside that he would recover from the surgery, well enough to step back in the batter’s box and hit a home run in her honor.
+Bo had promised his mom at her bedside that he would recover from the surgery, well enough to step back in the batter’s box, and hit a home run in her honor.

 Which he did.

 See, sometimes not even comic-book superheroes are a match for actual fact.

 And long before Bo had become a Saturday morning cartoon, he was that cat.

 So I suppose by telling this story, Bo now knows this kid thanks him for writing back.